Skip to cookie consent Skip to main content

 5 minute read

-Lung cancer is the second most common type of cancer in the United States, killing more people each year than breast, colon, and prostate cancers combined.
+Lung cancer is the leading cause of cancer death in the United States in both men and women.
 The earlier it’s diagnosed, the better the outcome.
-Inga Lennes, MD, MPH, MBA, a medical oncologist at Mass General Cancer Center, discusses who should be screened for lung cancer and the role family history can play in the disease.
+Lecia Sequist, MD, MPH, a medical oncologist at Mass General Cancer Center, discusses who should be screened for lung cancer and the role family history can play in the disease.

 What is the screening criteria for lung cancer?

-Lung cancer screening is now recommended for patients who:
+Lung cancer screening is now recommended for people who:

 • Are 50 to 80 years old